tilomitra/teach-me-product/README.md

 git remote add heroku https://git.heroku.com/teachmeproduct.git
 ```

-Then, commit your changes and push to the remote:
+Then, commit your changes and push to the heroku remote *and* to Github.

 ```
-git commit -am 'here are my changes' git push heroku master
+git commit -am 'here are my changes' git push heroku master git push origin master
 ```